 We used some wood filler to fill in any largish holes and gaps in the floor and to smooth over the large splintered areas.

 The next job was to sand down the floors.
-As we knew that we wanted to paint them white we didn’t need to sand them down completely, just enough to give them a smooth finish.
-We used a small electric hand sander which did the job perfectly (similar here).
-It made quite a mess so I’d recommend sealing the doors and removing everything from the room before you start (and wear a mask and goggles!).
+As we knew that we wanted to paint them white we didn't need to sand them down completely, just enough to give them a smooth finish.
+We used a small electric hand sander which did the job perfectly (similar belt sander).
+It made quite a mess so I'd recommend sealing the doors and removing everything from the room before you start (and wear a mask and goggles!).
+I would recommend starting with a more coarse grit sandpaper and then moving to a finer sandpaper to smooth the floorboards down afterwards.

 Because we hadn't sanded the floor back to it's original colour there remained large areas of black colour from when it was stained many years ago which we needed to cover.
 I was also concerned that some of the tannins in the wood would show through the white paint so we painstakingly painted a coat of Polycell stain block on first to prevent any of the colour showing through.
 It is really difficult to paint with (it goes on like glue) but was well worth it as it meant that the black colour was all hidden and we didn't need to worry about the tannins in the wood bleeding through.

 Once this first coat was done, painting was much easier.
 We painted one coat of simple primer and undercoat and then two top coats of Rust-Oleum chalky finish floor paint in Chalk White.
+This is the best paint for floorboards that I have found, although I wouldn't immediately have thought to use chalk paint on floors.
 This paint appealed to me as it is a flat matt white which is hardwearing.
 It is the sort of paint you can apply on top of other paints too which meant it gave a really nice finish.
 It also means if you have a floor that needs less preparation than ours it could give you a really quick makeover.

 Once the two final coats were finished we gave it 24 hours to dry and a further week to harden before we put too much furniture back in the room.